Olympus PEN-F vs Sony RX100 II

-The Olympus PEN-F and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in January 2016 and June 2013.
+The Olympus PEN-F and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were officially introduced, respectively, in January 2016 and June 2013.
 The PEN-F is a mirrorless interchangeable lens camera, while the RX100 II is a fixed lens compact.
-The cameras are based on a Four Thirds (PEN-F) and an one-inch sensor.
-The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 20 MP.
+The cameras are based on a Four Thirds (PEN-F) and an one-inch (RX100 II) sensor.
+The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is considerably smaller (34 percent) than the Olympus PEN-F. In this context, it is worth noting that neither the PEN-F nor the RX100 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 II has a lens built in, whereas the PEN-F is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the PEN-F and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the PEN-F gets 330 shots out of its BLN-1 battery, while the RX100 II can take 350 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 II can be charged via the USB port, which can be very convenient when travelling.